Lebanon Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-To enter Lebanon, a passport valid for six months is required by all nationals referred to in the chart above.
+To enter Lebanon, a passport valid for three months from the date of entry is required by all nationals referred to in the chart above.

 Nationals listed in the chart above can obtain a one-month visa on arrival at Beirut International Airport or any other port of entry at the Lebanese border.
 The visa is renewable for three months.